donbrowne/magpie-gdp12/README.txt

 The following packages need to be installed for this application to work

-For the installation of Python modules, it is recommended that the user user a Python module installer such as python-pip to install the Python modules.
+For the installation of Python modules, it is recommended that the user uses a Python module installer such as python-pip to install the Python modules.
 This ensures that the modules are up to date.

 ---Main Application---